 4

-If DMARC fails, the receiving server applies your policy: deliver anyway (none), send to spam (quarantine), or block (reject).
-A report is sent to you either way.
+If DMARC fails, the recipient’s email provider follows your instructions: deliver anyway (monitor mode), send to spam (quarantine), or block it (reject).
+Either way, a report is sent to you so you can see what happened.

 Why You Need All Three